SeanMurphy1479/react-assignment-1/README.md

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-e.g.
++ Popular list of movies - movie/popular
-+ Discover list of movies - discover/movie
++ Credits list of movies - movie/:id/credits
++ Actor Details - person/:id
++ Actor Movies Credits - person/:id/movie_credits
++ Now playing list of movies -movie/now_playing
-+ Movie details - movie/:id
++ Recommended Movies - movie/:id/recommendations
-+ Movie genres = /genre/movie/list

 ## Routing.

 [ List the __new routes__ supported by your app and state the associated page.]

-+ /blogs - displays all published blogs.
-+ /blogs/:id - displays a particular blog.
++ /movies/popular - Displays Popular Movies
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
-+ etc.
++ /movies/now_playing - Displays Movie that are Playing in Cinema's
++ /person/:id - Displays Details About an Actor
++ /movies/watchlist - Displays Movies that have been added to user's watchlist

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]